jeep/DendronTesting/Dendron/notes/daily.journal.2022.09.15.md

 embed todo file's "next actions" section link to to list
 + [ ] Something I should do
-+ [ ] These should move into the "todo" file once I process, if I haven't done it haven't done
++ [ ] These should mOve into the "todo" file once I process, if I haven't done it haven't done
 + [x] This is a completed item, it doesn't need to move, just lives here
 + [x] When I complete an item in my "todo" file, I want the completion to move to the daily when it was completed.
 * [ ] Any way to put items here automagically with a shortcut?